-Generally, 16 credits correspond to one New College academic contract; 4 credits correspond to one Independent Study Project (ISP).
+Generally, 16 credits correspond to one New College academic contract; four credits correspond to one Independent Study Project (ISP).

 Deadlines & Decision Dates

-*All required materials must be postmarked or transmitted on or before the deadline, and received by New College Admissions no later than 10 days after that deadline.
+*All required materials must be received by New College Admissions in order to receive a decision.
 Please plan ahead to make sure we get all of your materials on time!